chsiao58/EvenBetterArtisanGoodIcons/README.md

 # Even Better Artisan Good Icons

-This newly updated Better Artisan Good Icons mod will soon be uploaded to Nexus, before that you could download the mod at release page.
-The original mod (now outdated) can be found [here](http://www.nexusmods.com/stardewvalley/mods/2080?).
+an updated mod to Better Artisan Good Icons (originally created by danvolchek).
+Link to download can be found on [Nexus](http://www.nexusmods.com/stardewvalley/mods/22144?).

 ## How it works